proxmox/ceph/ceph/doc/rados/operations/health-checks.rst

 listen for v2 connections on the new default port 3300.

-If a monitor is configured to listen for v1 connections on a non-standard port (that is, a port other than 6789), then the monmap will need to be modified manually.
+If a monitor is configured to listen for v1 connections on a non-standard port (that is, a port other than 6789), the monmap will need to be modified manually.

 MON_DISK_LOW
 ____________

-One or more monitors are low on disk space.
+One or more monitors are low on storage space.
 This health check is raised if the percentage of available space on the file system used by the monitor database (normally ``/var/lib/ceph/mon``) drops below the percentage value ``mon_data_avail_warn`` (default: 30%).

 This alert might indicate that some other process or user on the system is filling up the file system used by the monitor.
 It might also indicate that the monitor database is too large (see ``MON_DISK_BIG`` below).
+Another common scenario is that Ceph logging subsystem levels have been raised for troubleshooting purposes without subsequent return to default levels.
+Ongoing verbose logging can easily fill up the files system containing ``/var/log``.
+If you trim logs that are currently open, remember to restart or instruct your syslog or other daemon to re-open the log file.

 If space cannot be freed, the monitor's data directory might need to be moved to another storage device or file system (this relocation process must be carried out while the monitor daemon is not running).

 MON_DISK_CRIT
 _____________

-One or more monitors are critically low on disk space.
+One or more monitors are critically low on storage space.
 This health check is raised if the percentage of available space on the file system used by the monitor database (normally ``/var/lib/ceph/mon``) drops below the percentage value ``mon_data_avail_crit`` (default: 5%).
 See ``MON_DISK_LOW``, above.

 MON_DISK_BIG
 ____________